-For more information, please speak to a headspace worker or visit Mental Health in Multicultural Australia at mhima.org.au information for young people visiting headspace for the first time
+For more information, please speak to a headspace worker or visit Mental Health in Multicultural Australia at mhima.org.au information for young people visiting headspace for the first time getting the right support

 During your first visit we'll aim to get to know you a little better.
 It's all about setting you up and connecting you with the best support.
 Here's what you can expect: